Where to host a PostgreSQL database

 DigitalOcean Managed Database

-PAID $15/m NO SETUP
+PAID NO SETUP BACKUPS INCLUDED

 I already talked about DigitalOcean in terms of hosting your own VPS.

-This is different - they host the database without you having to setup or maintain anything.
+This is different - they host the database without you having to set up or maintain anything.

-I think this is a great solution to host all your applications without incurring extra costs (Railway) and have peace of mind as you do not have to worry about your server, maintenance, being hacked, etc.
+I think this is a great solution to host all your applications and have peace of mind, as you do not have to worry about your server, maintenance, being hacked, and so on.
+You pay by the hour, so you can test it and then shut it down.

 Supabase

-FREE FOR 2 PROJECTS CONNECTION POOL NO SETUP
+FREE TIER CONNECTION POOL NO SETUP

 AWS RDS for PostgreSQL

-PAID NO SETUP
+PAID NO SETUP COMPLEX

-This is a bit more complex to setup than the other hosted solutions, being AWS, but it’s also a managed solution, so you don’t need to worry about managing your own server.
+This is a bit more complex to set up than the other hosted solutions, being AWS, but it’s also a managed solution, so you don’t need to worry about managing your own server.

 Like for DigitalOcean, you could also use AWS EC2 to host your VPS on Amazon AWS, and install PostgreSQL on that.